Roblox-Thot/VapeMod-Template/README.md

 # Hello!
 This is a template to make mods for [Vape]

+Might be broken.
+If so let me know lol

 <h1>Faq</h1>
 <details>
   <summary>How do I make stuff?
 Make a documation plz!</summary>